Canon 700D vs Panasonic G7

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 700D and Panasonic Lumix DMC-G7 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the G7 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 700D does not offer wifi capability.
+In contrast, the 700D does not provide wifi capability.

-Both the 700D and the G7 have been discontinued, but can regularly be found used on eBay.
+Both the 700D and the G7 have been discontinued, but can regularly be found used on ebay.
 The 700D was replaced by the Canon 750D, while the G7 was followed by the Panasonic G85.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.

 So how do things add up?
 Is the Canon 700D better than the Panasonic G7 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.